Class anira::InferenceThread#

 True if an inference operation was executed, false if no work was available

-Natively, this is invoked by the inherited HighPriorityThread via the run() override.
-Under Emscripten, JS Workers call this directly.
+Natively, this is invoked by the inherited HighPriorityThread via the run() override, and waits for work according to the configured WaitStrategy: either the exponential-backoff polling loop or a blocking wait on the queue’s semaphore.
+Under Emscripten, JS Workers call this directly and the loop always polls (blocking is not possible there).
 Returns when should_exit() becomes true.